aripddev/WalkRun/README.md

 ## Usage

-1. Start tracking your activity by tapping "Start Tracking"
+1. Tap "Start Tracking" to begin recording your activity.
-2. Your location will be recorded in the background
+2. Your location will be tracked in the background while the activity is ongoing.
-3. Stop tracking when you're done
+3. Tap "Stop Tracking" when you finish your activity.
-4. Export your activity as a GPX file or sync it with Strava
+4. Export your activity as a GPX file for external use or backup.
+5. Sync your activity with Strava by tapping "Sync with Strava" to upload it directly.

+## Debugging

+If you encounter issues with the `redirect_uri`, ensure the following:

+- The `STRAVA_REDIRECT_URI` in your `Secrets.xcconfig` matches the value registered in the Strava Developer Portal.
+- The `redirect_uri` is correctly encoded in the app.
+You can debug this by printing the resolved value in the app logs.

+## Troubleshooting

+### Common Errors

+- **"invalid redirect_uri"**:
+  - Ensure the `redirect_uri` in the Strava Developer Portal matches the value sent by the app.
+  - Double-check the encoding of the `redirect_uri` in the app.
+  - Verify that the `STRAVA_REDIRECT_URI` is correctly set in `Secrets.xcconfig` and referenced in `Info.plist`.

 ## Privacy